andrewpmartinez/py-eve-chat-mon/README.md

 ### mmh3

 You will need to be able to compile C packages.
+Linux will have no issues with this (yay) if you have the standard developer tools installed.
 If you are on Windows, the easiest way is to install Visual Studio Community Edition (free) and then ensure you set your `VS1000COMNTOOLS` environment variable to `C:\Program Files (x86)\Microsoft Visual Studio 12.0\Common7\Tools`; where 12.0 may change based on which version of Visual Studio is out (i.e. 2013 = 12.0 and the next will be 13.0, etc).
 If you don't want to do that, you can go the MinGW (http://www.mingw.org/) route.
 I leave that to the reader to research.

 ### Polling?